eliazanna/Crime-Profiles/README.md

 # Crime-Profiles
-Unsupervised learning - detecting dfferent killer profiles
+An unsupervised learning study: detecting dfferent killer profiles

+to have an overall view on the study, see the final report